binli/binli.github.com/_posts/cfs.md

 Sponsorship Opportunities
 ===

-All speaker travel, venue and infrastructure expenses are met by raising funds from sponsors.
-We have been extremely fortunate to be generously sponsored by industry and government.
-Here are some of our past sponsors:
+All speakers travel, venue, and infrastructure expenses are met by raising funds from sponsors.
+We have been extremely fortunate to be generously sponsored by our industrial and governmental partners, such as:
 * Oracle
 * Red Hat
 * Google